 With that being said, the lifespan of implant supported dentures is dependent upon both the implant and the denture.
 Dental implants generally last about 10-15 years on average, with some last up to 20 years.
 However, the denture piece generally lasts about 8 years before becoming worn out, so you may need to replace the denture before the implants.
 Additionally, if you have a bar retained denture, the attachment pieces will need to be switched out about every six months to a year because they will wear down over time.

-For the best implant supported dentures in Dallas, schedule a consultation with Dr. Toor of Glow Dental & Implant Center.
+For the best implant supported dentures in Dallas, schedule a consultation with Dr. Joshi of Glow Dental & Implant Center.
 We proudly serve the residents of Dallas, TX and the surrounding communities.